-Concerning our first research question on the impact of family life courses, the SAMM procedure uniquely allowed us to distinguish the differential impact of having a partner on women's periods out of employment: while women in a union are more likely to experience long-term periods out of employment, short-term transitory periods out of employment within overall more dynamic trajectories are more frequent for women who are not in a union.
+Concerning our first research question on the impact of family lifecourses, the SAMM procedure uniquely allowed us to distinguish the differential impact of having a partner on women's periods out of employment: Although women in a union are more likely to experience long-term periods out of employment, short-term transitory periods out of employment within overall more dynamic trajectories are more frequent for women who are not in a union.

-Concerning the reunification, we find stronger effects for East German women's employment than for their West German peers.
-This is in line with the profound shift from the communist GDR to the capitalist West German model in the East, while the institutional context in the West remained similar.
+Concerning reunification, we find stronger effects for East German women's employment than for their West German counterparts.
+This is in line with the profound shift from the communist GDR to the capitalist FRG model in the East while the institutional context in the West remained similar.
 Findings support both convergence and divergence of women's employment trajectories after the reunification.11

-On the one hand, women's employment trajectories in both sub-societies converged on a higher likelihood of extended periods out of the labor force after the reunification, albeit the coefficients are mostly insignificant in the West.
-Note that periods out of employment cover both unemployment and family related leaves in our analysis with arguably more unemployment in the East and more family-related interruptions in the West.
+On the one hand, women's employment trajectories in both subsocieties converged on a higher likelihood of extended periods out of the labor force after the reunification, albeit the coefficients are mostly insignificant in the West.
+Note that periods out of employment cover both unemployment and family-related leaves in our analysis with arguably more unemployment in the East and more family-related interruptions in the West.

-On the other hand, we see persistent differences with a higher likelihood of extended periods out employment for West German women compared to East German women also after the reunification.
-This is expressed both in East German women's higher likelihood of entering the straightforward route to employment in the "OE-Empl" (col. 6) group and their lower likelihood of exiting employment via the "Empl-OE" (col. 9) group compared to the West.
-Importantly, East German women's employment trajectories have diverged from their West German peers with higher employment volatility.
-For East German women we find an elevated likelihood of transitioning into frequent back and forth movements between employment and non-employment after the reunification, which is not the case in the West.
-This is visible in the positive reunification effects for the East (East: Reunif) on entering the "OE-Empl-OE" (col. 7) and the "Empl-OE-Empl" (col. 10) clusters that are insignificant with a negative sign for the West (West: Reunif).
-Higher employment volatility for East German women after the reunification is further substantiated with their lower likelihood to enter more stable employment trajectories, such as the "OE-Empl" (col. 6) pattern.
-Also with regard to our second research question on the German reunification, the SAMM procedure enabled us to identify East German women's higher employment volatility with various back-and-forth movements as one of the most distinctive diverging trends in East and West German women's employment after the reunification.
+On the other hand, we also see persistent differences after reunification with a higher likelihood of extended periods out employment for West German women compared with East German women.
+This is expressed both in East German women's higher likelihood of entering the straightforward route to employment in the "OE-Empl" (column 6) group and their lower likelihood of exiting employment via the "Empl-OE" (column 9) group compared with the West.
+Importantly, East German women's employment trajectories have diverged from their West German counterparts with higher employment volatility.
+For East German women, we find an elevated likelihood of transitioning into frequent back-and-forth movements between employment and nonemployment after reunification, which is not the case in the West.
+This is visible in the positive reunification effects for the East (East: Reunif) on entering the "OE-Empl-OE" (column 7) and the "Empl-OE-Empl" (column 10) clusters that are insignificant with a negative sign for the West (West: Reunif).
+Higher employment volatility for East German women after reunification is further substantiated with their lower likelihood to enter more stable employment trajectories, such as the "OE-Empl" (column 6) pattern.
+Also with regard to our second research question on the German reunification, the SAMM procedure enabled us to identify East German women's higher employment volatility with various back-and-forth movements as one of the most distinctive diverging trends in East and West German women's employment after reunification.